alfdan2000/RedShift-Immersion-Day/README.md

 TBLPROPERTIES ( "skip.header.line.count"="1");
 ```

-14. Add countries to the data catalogue by pasting the DDL below to Athena Console, replacing your initials and selecting “Run Query”
+<li>Add countries to the data catalogue by pasting the DDL below to Athena Console, replacing your initials and selecting “Run Query”</li>

 ```
 CREATE EXTERNAL TABLE IF NOT EXISTS gdelt.countries (